redbadger/awesome-badger/chriswhealy/sha256/algorithm-overview/README.md

 # How Does the SHA256 Algorithm Work?

+All the algorithms in the SHA-2 family start by generating a digest of a particular length (512 bits in our case).
+Then, using a one-way compression[^1] algorithm, they generate an output value whose bit pattern is highly susceptible to change.

+This susceptibility to change is based on the fact that the algorithms exhibit a behaviour known as the [avalance effect](https://en.wikipedia.org/wiki/Avalanche_effect); that is, if a single input bit changes, then there is a 50% probability that every output bit will change.

-The SHA256 algorithm performs an initial preparation phase, then repeats a 2-phase compression process that works as follows:
+The SHA-2 family of algorithms perform an initial preparation phase, then repeat a 2-phase compression process that works as follows:

 ## Phase 0: Preparation